Infertility Services: Assisted Hatching

 How does the assisted hatching procedure work?

-Assisted hatching is generally performed on the third day of embryo development.
-The embryologists use a laser to create a very small hole in the zona pellucida.
+Assisted hatching is generally performed on the third or fourth day of embryo development.
+The embryologists use a laser to create a microscopic hole in the zona pellucida.
 Assisted hatching can also be done on previously frozen and thawed embryos.

 Who are ideal candidates for assisted hatching?

-Assisted hatching is not recommended for all patients, but may be helpful in women who are older (more than 37 years old) or who have had a prior IVF failure.
+Assisted hatching is not recommended for all patients, but may be helpful in women who are older (than 37 years of age) or who have had a previously unsuccessful IVF cycle.

 Are there any risks associated with assisted hatching?

-There is a slight increased risk for identical twins in embryos that have undergone assisted hatching.
+There is a slightly increased risk for identical twins in embryos that have undergone assisted hatching.
 Very rarely, an embryo can be damaged from the assisted hatching process.